-Roasted sea salt and white pepper edamame beans are crunchy, zesty, gluten-free, vegan and the perfect high-powered snack.
+Crunchy Roasted Edamame are roasted with sea salt and white pepper and are crunchy, zesty, gluten-free, vegan and the perfect high-powered snack.

 These little crunchy roasted edamame beans are super addicting.
 I love the crunch and then the little bit of zesty flavour from the spicy white pepper.
 You do not have to feel guilty if you over indulge in this treat as edamame beans are a good source of dietary fiber, protein, thiamine, iron, magnesium, phosphorus and copper, and a very good source of vitamin K, folate and manganese.
 You are going to want to check out this all inclusive The Benefits of Beans: We Explore the Scientific Research post from Thrive Cuisine for everything you need to know about BEANS.